KFC unleashes a Cheetos chicken sandwich and honestly, it looks delicious

 (CNN)It's a match made in finger-lickin' heaven.

-For four weeks starting July 1, KFC and Cheetos will marry their signature fare in a new collaboration that sprinkles magical, orange Cheeto dust on a few KFC menu items.
+For four weeks starting July 1, KFC and Cheetos will marry their signature fare in a new collaboration that sprinkles magical, orange Cheeto dust on a chicken sandwich.

 In a win for advocates of chips on sandwiches, the KFC Cheetos Sandwich drenches KFC's crispy fried chicken in a "special Cheetos sauce" on top of a bed of Cheetos.

-The lineup also includes "Cheetos-Fied KFC Hot Wings," "Cheetos Loaded Fries" and "KFC Mac and Cheetos Bowl," all slathered in Cheetos sauce and a Cheeto dust finish.

-On Thursday, Kentucky Fried Chicken's own Colonel Sanders tweeted that he was "finger lickin' thrilled" to announce the mashup.
+Kentucky Fried Chicken's own Colonel Sanders tweeted on Thursday that he was "finger lickin' thrilled" to announce the mashup.

 Chester Cheetah echoed the sentiment with a birth announcement for the companies' Frankenfood.